CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/spot-commander.md

 Different cloud providers have different guarantees on shutdown windows and automatic draining of spot nodes that are about to be removed.
 Consult your provider’s documentation before introducing spot nodes to your cluster.

-Kubecost marking a workload as spot ready is not a guarantee.
+nOps marking a workload as spot ready is not a guarantee.
 A domain expert should always carefully consider the workload before approving it to run on spot nodes.

 ### How the recommended cluster configuration is determined

-Determining `O` and `S` is achieved by first partitioning all workloads on the cluster (based on the results of the Checklist) into sets: spot-ready workloads `R` and non-spot-ready workloads `N`.
-Kubecost consults its maximum resource usage data (in each Allocation, Kubecost records the MAXIMUM CPU and RAM used in the window) and determines the following for each of `R` and `N`:
+Determining `O` and `S` is achieved by first partitioning all workloads on the cluster (based on the results of the Checklist) into sets: spot-ready workloads `R` and non-spot-ready workloads `N`. nOps consults its maximum resource usage data (in each Allocation, nOps records the MAXIMUM CPU and RAM used in the window) and determines the following for each of `R` and `N`:

 * The maximum CPU used by any workload
 * The maximum RAM used by any workload